-It wasn’t an attempt to be listed in the Guinness World Records.
+It wasn’t an attempt to be listed on the Guinness World Records.

-It didn’t involve any sort of competition or social media challenges, like – you know – these (usually French) individuals who live one year without palm oil and then tell Americans what it was like.
+It didn’t involve any sort of competition or social media challenge, like – you know – these usually French individuals who live one year without palm oil and then tell Americans what it was like.

 At the time, I didn’t even run this website.

-I had no blog, no supporters, no social media.
+I had no blog, no followers, no idea what domain authority meant.

-I was living in Rome, and then in Brussels, and then in Paris, and after this in London and in Madrid and in London again and then in Seville, in Bromley with the rats, Rome, London, Rome, London with horror, Rome, London and then I lost count to the point I’m not even sure about where I am right now.
+I was living in Rome, and then in Brussels, and then in Paris, and then in London and in Madrid and in London again and then in Seville, and in Bromley with the rats, Rome, London, Rome, London with horror, Rome, London and then I lost count.

-The idea behind this madness was that I would have moved around until I would have found my dream job: I would have gone to the far end of the world to do what I wanted to do.
+The idea behind this madness was that I would have moved around until I could find my dream job: I would have gone to the far end of the world to do what I wanted to do.

-I had spent all of my life training and trying to be a journalist in a country that wouldn’t allow me, nor any of my peers, to live and work in peace.
+I had spent all of my life training and trying to be a journalist in a country that wouldn’t allow me, nor any of my peers, to do anything at all.

-I come from a place where journalists are directly nominated by politicians, industrialists and upper-class socialite families, a country where everyone considers working in the public sector as a big deal.
+I come from a place where journalists are manifestly fed by politicians, industrialists and upper-class socialite families, a country where everyone considers working in the public sector a big deal.

 In Southern Italy, this is often the only legal deal available.

-I had spent my life becoming skilled at writing in a language that is spoken solely in my country – a country where you start a business only if your parents and grandparents already have one, a country where the best life perspective for a woman with writing skills, and even for a woman with no skills whatsoever but with the right piece of paper, is becoming a state-funded school teacher.
+I had spent my life becoming skilled at writing in a language that is spoken solely in my country – a country where you start a business only if your parents and grandparents already run one, where the best life perspective for a woman with writing skills, and even for a woman with no skills whatsoever but with the right piece of paper, is becoming a teacher for state-funded schools.

-It wasn’t only the case of journalism: my friends were architects, engineers, nurses, lawyers, museum workers, designers, researches, doctors – and some even chose indeed to become teachers, but no one was welcome in our own land.
+And this wasn’t only the case with journalism: my friends were architects, engineers, nurses, lawyers, museum workers, designers, researchers, doctors – and some even chose indeed to become teachers, but no one was welcome to stay in our own land.

-They would all jump from unpaid internships to unpaid traineeships to work under the table for prestigious firms that would give them €500 per month off the books for 50-hour working weeks – under big promises to maybe, finally, possibly get a regular permanent contract someday – whose salary would be, in any case – subject to the employer’s opinion and mood, since Italian labour law doesn’t even set a national minimum wage.
+They would all jump from unpaid internships to unpaid traineeships to work under the table for prestigious firms that would give them €500 per month off the books for 50-hour working weeks – under big promises to maybe, finally, possibly, eventually get a regular permanent contract someday – whose salary would be, in any case – subject to the employer’s opinion and mood since Italian labour law doesn’t even set a national minimum wage.

-They all know that you wear the best clothes, drive the best cars, eat the best food, play the best football, have the Pope and the most beautiful places and monuments on the planet so no, don’t tell them that the latest state education reform suppressed the Art History, Archaeology and Cultural Heritage option from all Arts High Schools in the country.
+Italians wear the finest clothes, drive the best cars, eat the most delicious food, play world-class football, have the Pope and the most beautiful places and monuments on the planet, and foreigners would hardly believe that the latest state education reform actually suppressed the Art History, Archaeology and Cultural Heritage option from all Arts High Schools in the country.

 When I first landed in London I was aware of my level of English, and writing for UK papers was out of my league back then.